mailshanx/nyc_data/README.md

 ```

-Next, we need to train and same the model.
+Next, we need to train and persist the model.
 This will save the model data/processed folder.

 ```bash
 make model
 ```

-Let us evaluate our model:
+Let us evaluate our model's performance.
+This will use the data from January 2017 and
+Feb 2017 to evaluate the model performance in terms of RMSE:

 ```bash
 make evaluate_model